 What Does P0125 Mean?

-For your vehicle to run as clean and efficiently as possible it is very important for the engine to reach proper operating temperature as soon as possible.
-The engine coolant temperature sensor monitors the temperature of the coolant in the engine’s cooling system and is a main input to the ECM.
-Once the ECT senses that the coolant is at a specified temperature, it allows the ECM to operate in “closed loop”.
-This is where the ECM uses all the inputs from various sensors to modify different engine operating parameters to maximise fuel efficiency, engine power, and emission levels.
+For your vehicle to run as clean and efficiently as possible, the engine needs to reach the proper operating temperature as soon as possible.
+The engine coolant temperature sensor monitors the coolant’s temperature in the engine’s cooling system and is a primary input to the ECM.
+Once the ECT senses that the coolant is at a specified temperature, it allows the ECM to operate in a “closed loop”.
+The ECM then uses all the inputs from various sensors to modify different engine operating parameters to maximize fuel efficiency, engine power, and emission levels.
 A P0125 trouble code indicates that the engine is not reaching this temperature.

 What Are The Symptoms Of The P0125 Code?

-You may not notice any symptoms with a P0125 trouble code other than an illuminated check engine light and a temperature gauge that is reading lower than normal.
-You may notice a slight drop in fuel mileage, or poor heater performance.
-If left unresolved, running at too low of an engine temperature for an extended period of time can result in excessive carbon build up.
+You may not notice any symptoms with a P0125 trouble code other than an illuminated check engine light and a temperature gauge that is reading lower than usual.
+You may notice a slight drop in fuel mileage or poor heater performance.
+If left unresolved, running at too low of an engine temperature for an extended time can result in excessive carbon build-up.

 What Are The Causes Of P0125?

 P0125 is not a very serious trouble code, although it should be repaired as soon as possible.
 Continuing to operate below operating temperature can cause lower fuel mileage, excess carbon build-up, and higher than average exhaust emissions.

 How To Diagnose And Fix The P0125 Trouble Code

 - Start with connecting your OBD-II scan tool and recording all trouble codes and freeze frame data.
 If there are codes relating to the engine coolant temperature sensor, diagnose and repair them first.

 - Once you have recorded and cleared trouble codes, check the coolant level.
 If it is low, check for and repair any leaks.
 In case it is full, start the engine and allow it to warm up.